Satisfactory Academic Progress (SAP) Policy for Financial Aid

-A student is maintaining “quantitative” academic progress by passing all classes during each quarter of attendance, by achieving degree completion within the maximum allowed timeframe and by maintaining at least 67 percent Pace of Progression.
+A student is maintaining “quantitative” academic progress by passing all classes during each quarter of attendance, by achieving degree completion within the maximum allowed timeframe and by maintaining Pace of Progression.

 To maintain federal and institutional financial aid eligibility students must earn their degree program within 150 percent of the number of credits required for degree completion.
 For example, a student must complete a 90 credit degree program within 135 attempted credits (90 X 150%).

 All attempted (those passed and not passed) college level courses (100-level and above) are calculated into the 150 percent timeframe allowed for financial aid eligibility through degree completion.
 Transfer credits that apply toward the student’s degree/program are included in the maximum timeframe calculation as both "attempted" and "earned" credits.

 - A maximum of 45 credits of remedial/preparatory coursework (often below 100-level) will be eligible for financial aid.

 - A student who completes a two-year degree program within the required timeframe may receive financial aid for a second two-year degree program or a BAS degree program, but may be required to provide and follow an academic plan.

 In order to achieve degree completion within the maximum timeframe, students must maintain Pace of Progression.
 After a student's first quarter of enrollment at CBC, they must pass a minimum of 50 percent of all attempted credits.
 Beginning with their second quarter and subsequent quarters of enrollment, they must ensure they are passing at least 67 percent of all attempted credits cumulatively.
 Cumulative attempted credits include all college level credits, all remedial credits and all transfer credits that apply to the student’s program of study.